HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/logstash_opensearch.md

 title: Using Logstash to push pod logs to OpenSearch
 ---

-This topic outlines the steps and best practices for configuring Logstash to push pod logs to OpenSearch.
+This topic outlines the steps for configuring Logstash to push pod logs to OpenSearch.

 ## Introduction